CytoidCommunity/Cytoid-wiki/zh/charting/storyboard.md

     Which, as you expect, aligns the 3 notes at x = 0.25.

-- **(Advanced)** An interesting detail: you can actually use note selectors in other scene objects, such as sprites and texts.
-For example:
+- **(Advanced)** An interesting detail: you can actually use note selectors in other scene objects, such as sprites and texts. 例如:

     ```json
     {